Risk-Based Auto-Deleveraging: Details and Proofs for Single-Asset Isolated Margining

 \subsection{Proof of Theorem~\ref{thm:risk_neutral}}

 The proof of Theorem~\ref{thm:risk_neutral} will be tackled in parts.
 First, we will show that if $x$ solves \eqref{eq:opt_rn} then (c) holds (i.e., (a) $\Rightarrow$ (c)).
-Then, we will characterize the unique solution to (b).
-Last, we will complete the equivalence by showing that any admissible $x\in \mathcal{X}$ satisfying (c) is given by the solution to (b) \emph{and} the solution to (b) solves (a) (i.e., (c) $\Rightarrow$ (b) $\Rightarrow$ (a)).
-In particular, the statement of the Theorem can be read off of the statements of Propositions \ref{prop:equalization}, \ref{prop:minimax_solution} and \ref{prop:triple_equiv} below.
+Next, we will characterize the unique solution to (b).
+We will complete the equivalence of (a)--(c) by showing that any admissible $x\in \mathcal{X}$ satisfying (c) is given by the solution to (b) \emph{and} the solution to (b) solves (a) (i.e., (c) $\Rightarrow$ (b) $\Rightarrow$ (a)).
+Finally, we incorporate the pointwise statement (d) by proving that the water-filling allocation is a simultaneous pointwise minimizer of realized loss (which gives (b) $\Rightarrow$ (d)) and by observing that (d) $\Rightarrow$ (a) follows from evaluating at $p=p_T$ and taking expectations.